-Q3.
-To what extent do you support or oppose each of the following options?
-Options a-g form Proposal 1 (described above) and option h forms Proposal 2 (described above).
-These options are explained further on Pages 8 to 10.
+To what extent do you support or oppose each of the Council's proposals to increase the charge for empty properties and second homes?
+These options are explained further on Page 10.
 Please tick one box only for each row

-Please read Page 10, which describes Trafford Council's proposals to reduce the Council Tax Exemptions and Discounts which currently exist before answering these questions.
+Please read Page 10, which describes Trafford Council's proposals to reduce the Council Tax

+Exemptions and Discounts which currently exist before answering these questions.